chatapazar/amq-streams-2022/setup.md

   ```
 * terminal ready for lab
   ![](images/setup-2.png)
-* Use the same method to open a new terminal.
+* Use the same method to open a new terminal or split windows with ctrl+b+" or ctrl+b+% and use ctrl+b+d for close current pane

 ## Prerequisite Software
 * install openjdk 11